dataforseo/JavaClient/docs/AiOptimizationApi.md

     basicAuth.setUsername("USERNAME");
     basicAuth.setPassword("PASSWORD");
     AiOptimizationApi apiInstance = new AiOptimizationApi(defaultClient);
+    AiOptimizationGeminiLlmResponsesLiveResponseInfo response = apiInstance.geminiLlmResponsesLive(
+       List.of(

-    AiOptimizationGeminiLlmResponsesLiveRequestInfo model = new AiOptimizationGeminiLlmResponsesLiveRequestInfo()
+           new AiOptimizationGeminiLlmResponsesLiveRequestInfo()

-           .userPrompt("provide information on how relevant the amusement park business is in France now") .modelName("gemini-2.5-flash")
+           .systemMessage("communicate as if we are in a business meeting")

+           .messageChain(List.of(

+           new LlmMessageChainItem()

+           .role("user")

+           .message("Hello, what’s up?"),

+           new LlmMessageChainItem()

+           .role("ai")

+           .message("Hello!
+I’m doing well, thank you.
+How can I assist you today?
+Are there any specific topics or projects you’d like to discuss in our meeting?")

+       ))

            .maxOutputTokens(200)

            .temperature(0.3d)

            .topP(0.5d)

+           .modelName("gemini-2.5-flash")

            .webSearch(true)
-           .systemMessage("communicate as if we are in a business meeting") .messageChain(
-               List.of(
-                   ,

-                ));
-    AiOptimizationGeminiLlmResponsesLiveResponseInfo response = apiInstance.geminiLlmResponsesLive(List.of(model));
+           .userPrompt("provide information on how relevant the amusement park business is in France now")

+       )
+    );
     System.out.println(result);
   } catch (ApiException e) {
       System.err.println("Exception when calling AiOptimizationApi#geminiLlmResponsesLive");